Think like a software tester.

 • Proof: the explanation of why a statement is true.

 • Conjecture: a statement believed to be true, but for which we have no proof.
-A good software tester will be making, testing and refining conjectures during software development life cycle.
+A good software tester will be making, testing and refining conjectures during the software development life cycle.

 • Cognitive dissonance is an uncomfortable feeling caused by holding two contradictory ideas simultaneously.